 We’ve put together an easy guide to help and advise you through this change, showing you what options you have for life after teaching and how best to approach this transition.

 To get the ball rolling, it’s a good idea to really take a look at yourself in terms of character and of employability.
 Think about what you really want to do, what excites you.
 Consider your qualifications – where do your skills lie?
 Would you need to find a training course relevant to the area you wish to work in?

 You could carry out a skills assessment with websites such as CareerOneStop or Prospects, or speak to a local careers counsellor, to really explore the different paths from where you’re currently standing.
-Speak with friends, family and colleagues to get an idea of what different careers require and offer.
+Speak with friends, family and colleagues to get an idea of what different careers require.

 When you've got an idea of what skills you have, you can look up jobs that best suit your professional profile with sites such as O*NET.

 You can also keep an eye on the job market in general and look for patterns or anything promising that you feel your skill set might work with – you might be surprised by the array of options out there that are available to you.